Day

 Course details

-Brief Description This is the third term of the course; the first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
-After learning initial techniques
+Brief Description The first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
+After learning initial techniques and skills and using your own measurements you

 READ MORE